SimeonHristov99/ML_24-25/Week_06 - Preprocessing and Pipelines/README.md

 Use 70% of the data for training the model.
 Set the `alpha` parameter of the lasso model to `0.5`.
 Set any random seeds to `42`.

-Output the first five rows of the preprocessed dataframe.
+Output the first five rows of dataframe before scaling.

 Calculate and print the $R^2$ score of two pipelines - with and without scaling.
 Interpret the results - do the models perform well?